arunghosh/react-sequence/README.md

 # react-sequence-form

-React component which can aid navigation of sequence of form (via next, previos)
+React component which can aid navigation of sequence of react components.
+The sequence of components will be set as the children(see usage).
+There are 3 available navigation options now and these will ne injected to the props of the components
+* **gotoNext** - shall navigate to the next component
+* **gotoPrev** - shall navigate to the previous component
+* **gotoKey** - shall navigate to the component specified by the argument

 [![Build Status](https://travis-ci.org/arunghosh/react-sequence-form.svg?branch=master)](https://travis-ci.org/arunghosh/react-sequence-form)